Port Interaction in Diagram Component

-The port can be used to create a connector by enabling the Draw
+Ports can be used to start connector drawing by enabling the Draw flag in PortConstraints for the desired port.

 How to Draw Connector from Node Port

-You can draw connectors from the node port by enabling Draw constraints to the Constraints property.
-By default, the connector segment type is set to Orthogonal.
+property.
+By default, the connector segment type is Orthogonal.

-The following code explains how to draw the connector by using the port constraints.
+The following code explains how to draw a connector by using port constraints.

 @using Syncfusion.Blazor.Diagram